dllllb/pytorch-lifestream/README.md

-`PyTorch-LifeStream` or PTLS a library built upon [PyTorch](https://pytorch.org/) for building embeddings on discrete event sequences using self-supervision.
+`pytorch-lifestream` a library built upon [PyTorch](https://pytorch.org/) for building embeddings on discrete event sequences using self-supervision.
 It can process terabyte-size volumes of raw events like game history events, clickstream data, purchase history or card transactions.

 It supports various methods of self-supervised training, adapted for event sequences: